Dr. EGRETEAU Renaud Charles Edouard

 - Study Tour to France/EU

-Born and raised in France, Renaud Egreteau has lived, studied, worked and carried out research in India, Thailand, Singapore, Myanmar, the United States and Hong Kong.
-He received his PhD in Political Science from the Institut d'Etudes Politiques de Paris (Sciences Po, ranked 2nd in 2021 QS Politics & IR) and am now working across the areas of Comparative and International Politics as well as South and Southeast Asian Studies.
-His most recent research focuses on the dynamics of political change in Myanmar, particularly the resurgence of parliamentary affairs and the evolving policy role of the armed forces in post-authoritarian parliaments, civil-military relations and the politics of dissent and collective action under military rule, with Myanmar as my core field of study.
+Born and raised in France, I have lived, studied, worked and carried out research in India, Thailand, Singapore, Myanmar, the United States and Hong Kong.
+I received a PhD in Political Science from the Institut d'Etudes Politiques de Paris (Sciences Po, ranked 2nd in 2021 QS Politics & IR) and am now working across the areas of Comparative and International Politics as well as South and Southeast Asian Studies.
+My most recent research investigates the emerging patterns of political representation and the negotiation of parliamentary oversight of the armed forces in post-authoritarian parliaments, civil-military relations and the politics of dissent and collective action under military rule, with Myanmar as my core field of study.

-Before joining City University of Hong Kong, he was a Fellow-in-Residence at the Woodrow Wilson Center for International Scholars in Washington DC (2015-2016) and held visiting fellowships from the Singapore-based Institute of Southeast Asian Studies (ISEAS-Yusof Ishak).
-He also taught comparative politics at the University of Hong Kong, as a Research Assistant Professor in the Center of Asian Studies/HK Institute for the Humanities and Social Sciences (2009-13), and Sciences Po Paris, France (2008-09).
-He has also written policy guidance on Myanmar and India for international NGOs, think tanks, and various French governmental bodies.
+Before joining City University of Hong Kong, I was a Fellow-in-Residence at the Woodrow Wilson International Center for Scholars in Washington, DC (2015-2016) and held visiting fellowships from the Singapore-based Institute of Southeast Asian Studies (ISEAS-Yusof Ishak Institute).
+I also taught comparative politics at the University of Hong Kong, as a Research Assistant Professor in the Center of Asian Studies/HK Institute for the Humanities and Social Sciences (2009-13), and Sciences Po Paris, France (2008-09).
+I have written policy guidance on Myanmar and India for international NGOs, think tanks, and various French governmental bodies.